 The push for manufacturing to transform digitally is becoming more apparent than ever.
 Disruption from the global pandemic has made it clear that advanced technologies such as robotics, automation, augmented reality, and simulation can help drive throughput, optimize processes, and drive efficiencies — and organizations are taking notice.
 Research shows that spending on digital transformation technologies and services in the manufacturing industry is expected to reach more than $760 billion by 2026.

 However, it’s crucial manufacturers don’t implement technology for technology’s sake.
 As I explained in my last blog, simulation uses a computer representation of a physical system to study constraint effects and can certainly deliver impressive results.
 However, there are key items organizations need to consider before implementing it.
 While it sounds simple on paper, in practice, it’s quite complicated.

-Simulation is complex.
-Start by understanding if it’s the right process.
+1. Simulation is complex.
+Start by understanding if it’s the right process for you.

 The first step to implementing simulation is not implementing simulation.
 That might sound like a contradictory statement, but it’s essential to understand the desired outcome.
 Simulation is an intricate solution that introduces a great deal of technology, data, and cross-functional collaboration.
 So, if you’re missing any of the basic options to optimize a process before engaging with simulation, you should consider them first.

 To tell if simulation is right for your existing manufacturing process, start by applying lean principles.
 These principles focus on reducing waste without sacrificing productivity.
 If the process is still inefficient, the next step is to apply Six Sigma, which focuses on reducing variation and the probability that an error will occur.
 If you’ve exhausted both of those options and your process is still inefficient, simulation is likely the right process.